jihok0519/Project-2-AMFM/README.md

 #### A full crud web app designed to help find new songs.

 ## Description
 "AMFM" is my first attempt to create a multi-page website.
+AMFM will let the user create a playlist from a selection of genres.
+Each genre page will randomly generate songs in that genre.
 I wanted to design an app which is intuitive, and also useful to anyone who uses it.
 ## Table of Contents
 * [Technologies Used](#technologiesused)
 * [Features](#features)